fuse-box/fuse-box/docs/configuration.md

 console.log(foo)
 ```

-The key `jquery` in our case is used to define a package name: for example, you can replace `jquery` with `foo` and use `import "foo"` to get a jquery instance.
+The key `jquery` in our case is used to define package name: for example, you can replace `jquery` with `foo` and use `import "foo"` to get a jquery instance.